guilhermeioshimine/guilhermeioshimine/README.md

 ### Hi 👋, I'm Guilherme Ioshimine

-- Java back-end developer and raspberry/arduino enthusiastic in my free time.
+- Java, Angular developer and raspberry/arduino enthusiastic in my free time.

-- I currently work at Icaro Technologies as a System Analyst.
+- I currently work at Ci&T as a Full Stack Developer.

 - Improving my knowledge in Java Spring Boot with microservices, message broker like RabbitMQ.
 Also starting look at unit test and test automation.